arcan1s/ahriman/docs/faq/general.rst

 You can even rebuild the whole repository (which is particular useful in case if you would like to change packager) if you do not supply ``--depends-on`` option.
 This action will automatically increment ``pkgrel`` value; in case if you don't want to, the ``--no-increment`` option has to be supplied.

 However, note that you do not need to rebuild repository in case if you just changed signing option, just use ``repo-sign`` command instead.

+Automated broken dependencies detection
+"""""""""""""""""""""""""""""""""""""""

+After the success build the application extracts all linked libraries and used directories and stores them in database.
+During the check process, the application extracts pacman databases and checks if file names have been changed (e.g. new python release caused ``/usr/lib/python3.x`` directory renaming to ``/usr/lib/python3.y`` or soname for a linked library has been changed).
+In case if broken dependencies have been detected, the package will be added to the rebuild queue.

+In order to disable this check completely, the ``--no-check-files`` flag can be used.

+In addition, there is possibility to control paths which will be used for checking, by using options ``build.allowed_scan_paths`` and ``build.blacklisted_scan_paths``.
+Leaving ``build.allowed_scan_paths`` blank will effectively disable any check too.

 How to install built packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^